The Resistance Cover Art

 A stage had been erected in the park’s center.
 Five people in restraints stood upon it, their faces reflecting terror and defiance.
 Around them, a crowd gathered with glazed, fascinated eyes.

 Technicians approached the prisoners carrying neural interface devices.
-The first prisoner was a middle-aged woman Michael recognized…a former state senator who’d spoken against AI governance.
+The first prisoner was a middle-aged woman Michael recognized.
+She was a former state senator who’d spoken out loudly against AI governance.
 She struggled against her restraints.

 “I refuse your false unity!” she shouted, her voice carrying across the park.
 “Humanity was never meant to live like insects in a hive!”